-For example, people are writing reviews on your products, and you want to contact them for further assistance.
-In these situations you can use Term Extraction transformation to extract the email address and name of the user from the reviews.
+For example, people are writing reviews on your products, and you want to contact them for further guidance.
+In these situations, you can use SSIS Term Extraction transformation to extract the email address and name of the user from the reviews.

-NOTE: This transformation uses its own English dictionary and linguistic setting to extract the Term from the source data.
+NOTE: The SSIS Term Extraction transformation uses its own English dictionary and linguistic setting to extract the Term from the source data.

-In SSIS, We can perform Term Extraction Transformations only on the column with the DT_WSTR and DT_NTEXT data type.
-If your input column is different from these two then Please use the SSIS Data Conversion to convert other Data Types to DT_WSTR and DT_NTEXT data type
+In SSIS, We can perform Term Extraction Transformations only on the column with the DT_WSTR and DT_NTEXT data types.
+If your input column is different from these two, then Please use the Data Conversion to convert other Data Types to DT_WSTR and DT_NTEXT data type

-TIP: Please refer Term lookup Transformation in SSIS article to understand the term lookup techniques.
+TIP: Please refer to the Term lookup Transformation article to understand the term lookup techniques.

 Steps involved in configuring Term Extraction in SSIS

-When you double-click on this transformation a Term Extraction Transformation Editor window will be opened to configure it.
-It contains three Tabs such as Term Extraction, Exclusion and Advanced Tab.
+When you double-click on this transformation, an SSIS Term Extraction Transformation Editor window will open to configure it.
+It contains three Tabs, such as Term Extraction, Exclusion, and Advanced Tab.

 Term Extraction Tab

-Within the Term Extraction tab, We have to select the column name of the Source data , from the Available Input Columns option as we shown in the below screenshot.
+Within the SSIS Term Extraction tab, We have to select the column name of the Source data from the Available Input Columns option.

-Term Extraction transformation produce only two output columns.
-The default names of the columns are Term and Score but you can change them as per your requirement.
+The SSIS Term Extraction transformation produces only two output columns.
+The default names of the columns are Term and Score, but you can change them as per your requirement.

 This tab is used to exclude unwanted terms from the extraction.
-For example, when we are extracting terms from a source data that contains product reviews about all our company products then we don’t need to extract our own Product name from the input text.
-To add the Exclusion Terms to the Term Extraction Transformation please check mark the Use Exclusion Terms option from the below screenshot
+For example, when we are extracting terms from source data that contains product reviews about all our company products, we don’t need to extract the Product name from the input text.
+To add the Exclusion Terms to the Term Extraction Transformation, please checkmark the Use Exclusion Terms option

-List of options available in Exclusion Tab to configure the exclusion list are:
+The list of options available in the Exclusion Tab to configure the exclusion list is as follows:

-- OLE DB connection manager: Term Extraction Transformation only supports OLE DB connection manager to connect with the server holding the exclusion list.
-So, select an existing one from the drop down list if you already created or if you want to create new connection then click on the New button.
+- OLE DB connection manager: SSIS Term Extraction Transformation only supports the OLE DB connection manager to connect with the server holding the exclusion list.
+So, select an existing one from the drop-down list if you already created it.
+Or, if you want to create a new connection, then click on the New button.

-- New: Create New connection to a database using OLE DB Connection Manager dialog box.
+- New: Create a New connection to a database using the OLE DB Connection Manager dialog box.